-Emily and David offer a glimpse behind the scene at their extraordinarily successful business
+Emily and David offer a glimpse behind the scene at their successful fashion boutiques

 Meeting Emily and Dave at their stunning Erina based office we then take a visit to each of their Erina Heights boutiques and along the way discover what their secrets to success are, other than a lot of bloody hard work.